Main article: Countries of the world

 In February 2022, Salvadoran President Nayib Bukele criticized a group of US senators who demanded an investigation into the risks associated with his country's transition to Bitcoin, telling them that they should stop interfering in his country's affairs.

 "OK boomers...
-You have no jurisdiction over a sovereign and independent country, "Bukele wrote in a Twitter post addressing senators.
+You have no jurisdiction over a sovereign and independent country, "Bukele wrote in a Twitter post addressing the senators.
 'We're not your colony, your backyard or your front yard.
 Don't get into our internal affairs. "

 Bukele's comments came after Senate Foreign Relations Chairman Bob Menendez, a Democrat, and Republican Sen. Jim Risch introduced a bill requiring the State Department to report El Salvador's passage of BTC as legal tender and a plan to mitigate potential risks to the U.S. financial system.